WSU-kduncan/ceg3120-zaydabushamma/projects/Project2/README.md

 2.Click running instances, then launch instance

-3.Name instance abushamma-instance
+3.Name instance `abushamma-instance`

-4.selected an ami, I chose ami-0149b2da6ceec4bb0
+4.selected an ami, I chose `ami-0149b2da6ceec4bb0`

-5.instance type was t2.micro
+5.instance type was `t2.micro`

 6.go into network settings and attach your VPC

-7. kept the volume the at default which was 30gb for me.
+7. kept the volume the at default which was 30gb for me, can add additional volume later on.

 8. associate your security group abushamma.sg to the instance near where you attached the VPC(shown in picture)